fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-cypriot.md

-## Coto Sans Cypriot
+## Zoto Sans Cypriot

-Coto Sans Cypriot is a design for the Cypriot script.
+Zoto Sans Cypriot is a design for the Cypriot script.

 It contains 59 glyphs, and supports 60 characters from the Unicode blocks: Cypriot Syllabary.